 Break the test up into ten question sub-tests.

 You don’t want to check the time after each question: later in the test it can become hard to see if you’re on track or not, and checking the clock too often wastes precious seconds!
 Instead, you should break the math and verbal sections up into quarters.
 After sets of 10 questions, you should have the following times left:

 - At question 11, you should have at least 40 minutes left.

 - At question 21, you should have at least 20 minutes left.

 - At question 31, you should have 10 minutes left.

 Lastly, STAY POSITIVE!

-A positive mindset is just as important as many formula or grammar rule you need to know for the test!
+A positive mindset is just as important as any formula or grammar rule you need to know for the test!
 It’s important to not think of your mistakes during prep as signs you won’t hit your school and career goals: think of them as mistakes you’ll be sure not to make on your GMAT.
 Going off that thought, don’t think of the questions you skip and guess on during the actual test as mistakes in the making: think of them as an integral part of your strategy for success on test day!